hrt/LichessBot/README.md

 You can easily customise the stockfish engine in my code to perform however you want it to.

 # Todo
-Use JS events to intercept updated DOM (to extract FEN board) instead of using XML GET requests for speed improvement.
+- [ ] Use JS events to intercept updated DOM (to extract FEN board) instead of using XML GET requests for speed improvement.
 May not be trivial since ```document``` itself does not seem to update although the user sees the change.

-Look into lichess anti cheat and bypass it using delays, inaccuracies and pre moves.
+- [x] ~~Look into lichess anti cheat and bypass it using delays, inaccuracies and pre moves.~~ Bypasses anti-bot

-Add opening book to engine
+- [ ] ~~Add opening book to engine~~

-Use findings to update lichess anti cheat om Git?
+- [ ] Use findings to update lichess anti cheat on Git?